EvoBioWolf/CUCKOO_gentes/README.md

 ## Contact

-For any questions or concerns, please open an issue on this repository or reach out to me (Justin Merondun): heritabilities@gmail.com
+For any questions or concerns, please open an issue on this repository or reach out to me (Justin Merondun): heritabilities [@] gmail.com